tom7/HiGHS/src/python/pip.md

 pip install highspy
 ```

-## Methods and structures to document by example
+### WIP: Methods and structures to document by example

 * __readModel__
 * __HighsLp__